webmemo-code/webmemo-schema/README.md

 # webmemo-schema
 Code to programmatically generate Schema.org data for https://webmemo.ch

 I discourage forking this repository: I have no formal training in computer science.
-I compiled this repository with Claude AI's help.
+I compiled this repository with Claude AI's help and it still needs lots of debugging.

 # Implementation Options
 ## Option 1: Custom Plugin Approach